Vito LoGrasso: The Full Blooded Italians and singles competition (2005–2007)

-Deep South Wrestling (2007)
+Deep South Wrestling and Ohio Valley Wrestling (2007)

-On January 25, 2007, Vito would win the Deep South Heavyweight Championship after defeating former champion Bradley Jay and Ryan O'Reilly in a three-way round robin match.
-After his title win, Vito would then undergo a gimmick change into a martial arts character, as he began wearing kickboxing-style trunks, a hachimaki headband, and wrestling without shoes, with Vito later explaining that the only reason he won matches was because his opponents were claiming that him wearing a dress was a distraction.
+On January 25, 2007, Vito won the Deep South Heavyweight Championship after defeating former champion Bradley Jay and Ryan O'Reilly in a three-way round robin match.
+After his title win, Vito underwent a gimmick change into a martial arts character, as he began wearing kickboxing-style trunks, a hachimaki headband, and wrestling without shoes, with Vito later explaining that the only reason he won matches was because his opponents were claiming that him wearing a dress was a distraction.
 Vito would briefly return in his new gimmick when he appeared as a lumberjack on the episode of WWE Heat before WrestleMania 23, in a tag team match between Carlito and Ric Flair against Chavo Guerrero and Gregory Helms.
 On February 22, Vito re-lost the title to Jay.

+He also wrestled matches for Ohio Valley Wrestling in 2007.

-Return to the independent circuit (2009–2015)
+Return to the independent circuit (2007–2015)

 Vito continued to travel the world; performing in the UK, France, Italy, Malta, Nepal, and Canada, as well as wrestling in the US for ISPW, ACPW, ACW, PWX, DTW, and Wrestling for a Cause in 2009, 2010, and 2011.

 He has also wrestled on various tours of Europe with Irish Whip Wrestling.

 February 24, 2011, He returned to defeat the Himalayan Tiger in Kathmandu, Nepal for the Golden Cine Professional Wrestling Show held at the Dasharath Stadium in front of 20,000 people, to become the first ever Profession Wrestling Champion of Nepal.

-On March 1, 2011 Vito presence was requested by the US Embassy of Nepal.
+On March 1, 2011, Vito presence was requested by the US Embassy of Nepal.
 He was greeted and congratulated by the councilor of public affairs of US embassy to Nepal, Terry J. White and staff.